pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 Should you start with these games? **No.**

 Not because it's unethical (though you'll get banned).
-Because it's way harder.
+But because it's way harder.

 Anti-cheats detect:
 - Cheat Engine by name
 - Common injection methods
 - Known byte patterns
 - Kernel-level hooks
+- Debuggers

 Bypassing anti-cheat requires:
-- Kernel drivers (or exploiting vulnerable drivers)
+- Kernel drivers (or exploiting vulnerable windows drivers)
 - Advanced obfuscation
 - DMA hardware (for the hardest anti-cheats)
 - Constant updates (anti-cheats patch bypasses regularly)

 Start with games that have **no anti-cheat**.
 Examples:
 - Single-player games
-- Older multiplayer games (CS 1.6, AssaultCube)
+- Older multiplayer games (CS 1.6, [AssaultCube](https://assault.cubers.net/))
 - Games with weak or no protection

 Once you're comfortable making cheats for unprotected games, then you can research anti-cheat bypasses.

 For something like Valorant (Vanguard) or Fortnite (EAC), you're looking at kernel-level work or DMA cards.
 That's not beginner territory.

+## Good Practice Targets

+When you're starting out, pick games that won't punish you for experimenting:

+**Recommended:**
+- **CS2 with `-insecure` launch option** - Disables VAC, lets you practice without getting banned.
+Add `-insecure` to launch options in Steam.
+- **AssaultCube** - Free, open source, no anti-cheat.
+Perfect beginner target.
+- **Your own games** - If you're a game dev, reverse your own projects.
+You have the source code, so you can compare what you wrote vs what the assembly looks like.
+- **Terraria, No Man's Sky, Satisfactory** - Single-player games with no anti-cheat.
+I spent 50+ hours reversing No Man's Sky alone.

+**Warning about platforms:** Even for single-player games, don't create/use cheats on platforms like Xbox or PlayStation.
+They're more aggressive about bans.
+Stick to Steam - they don't really care (yet).

 ## Don't Use AI for Reverse Engineering